“Credit unions have

 joined the long line

 — NPR’s Marketplace

 For the past few months, the mainstream media had been heaping mounds and mounds of glowing press on credit unions.
 But last week, the TARP got thrown on credit unions and what happened?
 Poof!
-The good news is gone, and now articles with a much more somber, sober tone have taken their place (something The Financial Brand predicted would happen last month).
+The good news is gone, and now articles with a much more somber, sober tone have taken their place.

 Take this example from Time magazine.
 There’s a stark contrast in these two Time articles, one from late October and the other from mid December.
 The first article is markedly upbeat, where a playful picture accompanies a glowing story about credit unions: